Foundry Work and The Hazards

 - Heat stress, heat stroke and fatigue from hot working conditions

-- Respiratory effects from exposure to gases, vapours, fumes and dusts
+- Respiratory effects from exposure to gases, vapours, fumes and dust

 - Skin effects from contact with corrosive or sensitising chemicals

-- Eye damage from light radiation, metal fragments, dusts and chemical splashes
+- Eye damage from light radiation, metal fragments, dust and chemical splashes

 - Slips, trips and falls

 - Joint, muscle sprains and strains